Jag Sahota

 Jagdeep Kaur Sahota (born in 1978) is a Canadian Punjabi politician who served as the Member of Parliament for the riding of Calgary Skyview from 2019 to 2021 as a member of the Conservative Party of Canada.
 She was elected to the House of Commons of Canada in the 2019 Canadian federal election.
 She was defeated in the 2021 federal election, losing to George Chahal of the Liberal Party.
+Sahota tried to regain her seat as the party nominee for 2025 federal election but the party appointed someone else.

 She previously ran in the 2015 Alberta general election for Calgary-McCall, losing to Irfan Sabir.